 Dustin joined Watsi on December 17th, 2015.
 Six years ago, Dustin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dustin's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Dustin's most recent donation traveled 8,600 miles to support Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.

 Dustin has funded healthcare for 80 patients in 11 countries.